cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 }
 ```

 As part of the boilerplate objects created by Starport, you can find query objects. `NextGame` might look out of place, but keep in mind Starport creates the objects according to a model.
-This does not prevent you from making changes later:
+This does not prevent you from making changes later if you decide these queries are not needed:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/proto/checkers/query.proto#L51-L55]
 message QueryGetNextGameRequest {}